dommi2212/Community/README.md

 We need <b>every</b> developer!
 Even if your are a noob, beginner, advanced learner or expert!
 We have enough things to do!<br>
 If you are not familiar with Git or GitHub you can look for tutorials in the internet.
 A lot of information can be found [here](http://git-scm.com/docs/gittutorial).<br>
+Please keep in mind that we observe the [Google Code-Style Guidelines](http://google.github.io/styleguide/javaguide.html).
+Additionally we are working with Java SE 8 / JDK 1.8.
+Therefore you'll need a Java compiler for language level 8 or higher to compile the source.

 <br>
 <h4>For Server-Owners</h4>
 This project is published under the terms of the MIT License, which can be found in the project (LICENSE.md) or [here](http://opensource.org/licenses/MIT).<br>
 That means, you are allowed to do *anything* with the code as long as you *don't* remove the notice!<br>
 But note: You have to compile the project *yourself* to get the plugin JAR-File!<br>
 To compile the sourcecode, clone this repository or download all files (download ZIP) and let your Java compiler (e.g. javac) run.
+To run the compiled plugin you need a JRE (Java Runtime Environment) version 8 or greater.